TL;DR – How to Sleep in a Recliner

 There are three major “types” of Sleep Apnea.
 These are:

-• Obstructive sleep apnea – This is the most common form of the condition and is triggered when the muscles of your throat relax while you’re sleeping.
+• Obstructive sleep apnea – This is the most common form of the condition and is triggered when your throat muscles relax while you’re sleeping.

 • Central sleep apnea – This is a somewhat rare condition that happens when your brain stops sending proper signals to the muscles that control breathing.